-The EU General Data Protection Regulation (GDPR) takes effect on 25th May 2018, and with it all EU citizens have new rights to their data.
+The EU General Data Protection Regulation (GDPR) came into effect on the 25th of May 2018.
+This means all EU citizens have new rights to their data.

 All EU citizens now have the right to; be informed, access, rectification, erasure, restrict processing, data portability and to object.
 With these new rights, you as a business need to be able to show that you have responded to a citizen within 1 month of receiving their enquiry and are actively working to fulfil their request.

 UtopiaR offers a turnkey solution for all businesses.
 All different types of subject rights requests can be logged into the tool and managed through a clear and visible process to ensure that no requests are lost and that they are fulfilled on time.

 To make this even simpler, we’ve made it possible for you to embed our rights request form in your own website in minutes, giving your customers and clients a simple route to logging these requests efficiently with you.

 Article 25 of the EU General Data Protection Regulation (GDPR) requires that “data protection by design and default” is delivered in the processing of personal data.
 This approach is not new and is best evidenced by the completion of a Data Protection Impact Assessment, which under Article 35 of GDPR is required for all data processing activities which are “likely to result in a high risk to the rights and freedoms of natural persons”.

 The conducting of effective Data Protection Impact Assessments (also known as Privacy Impact Assessments) are at the heart of “Privacy by Design and Default”.
 This activity has a number of distinct roles which are addressed by the UtopiaR solution:

 To understand and implement effect privacy controls into all data processing activities.